tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 }
 ````

-and a response that returens a Vec of tasks.
+and a response that returns a Vec of tasks.
 The Task has a type `txn::Task`.

-They are used in Queries from the hosting nodes.
+They're used in Queries from the hosting nodes.
 When B-actor wants to query a list of Tasks they can use these conditions.

-Note: In TEA Project future version, a local state cache will be provided to the hosting nodes.
-So in most cases, there is no need for the hosting node to query list of Tasks from the state machine to reduce the cost.
+Note: In TEA Project future versions, a local state cache will be provided to the hosting nodes.
+So in most cases, there's no need for the hosting node to query the list of Tasks from the state machine, which will ultimately reduce the cost.

 ## Impl

 ### manifest.yaml added new access

-Compare with previous steps, you will notice there are a lot of new access items added:
+Compared with the previous steps, you'll notice there are lots of new access items added:

 ````
 access: